marksouthern3/GettingAndCleaningData/codebook.md

-The codebook for the original data, "features.txt", can be found in the original dataset.
-In this dataset:
+The codebook for the original data, "features.txt", can be found in the original dataset at "http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones".

+In this modified dataset:

 subject - identifies the subject who performed the activity activity - the activity that was performed while this data was collected